 ~ 12 oz. vegan stout (I used Sam Smith's Oatmeal)

-~ 2 cups seitan (or other meat substitute) or big portobello caps, cut into "stew-sized" chunks
+~ 2 cups seitan or big portobello mushroom caps, cut into "stew-sized" chunks

 ~ 1 cup plain, unsweetened soy milk